turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 If you see any errors, the compiler should give you a detailed explanation.
 Since you've copied and pasted everything from this tutorial, it's probably just typos.

-You can also see the complete code for this tutorial on the following repo: [feat/marketplace](https://github.com/figment-networks/tutorials).
+The complete code for this tutorial can be found on [Github](https://github.com/figment-networks/tutorials/near/7_NFT_marketplace).

 ## Deploying and Using the Contract